-How can one achieve secure photography in Bogotá?
-Colombia is a beautiful country and offers a myriad of beautiful vistas.
+Located at 8,660 feet above mean sea level, the City has many lovely views and vistas, making Photography in Bogotá a treat.
 The Capital city has some beautiful and often old landmarks that are very appealing to the eye.
-Located at 8,660 feet above mean sea level, the City has many lovely views and vistas, making Photography in Bogotá a treat.
 The City needs to be respected with a camera.
 Everywhere.

 Usually, visitors are not prepared for the unusual flatness of a city located so high.
 It is the consequence of having been at the bottom of Lake Humboldt (which today is the Altiplano Cundiboyacense), millions of years ago.
 You therefore need not worry about difficult trekking and climbing steep mountains!